FN-FAL113/FN-FAL-s-Amplifications/README.md

 - **Electric Block Breaker** - Can be toggled in side the machine gui to break with or without silk touch!
 - **20+ sets of Staffs** - From area of effect clouds, moving entities, and many more, check them out!
 - **11 sets of Mystery Sticks** - PVP/PVE sticks, these will consume xp levels by chance per use and best for op pvp!
-- **18+ sets of Gems** - Drag and drop these magical gems into your weapons, armors and tools for extra abilities and bonuses!
+- **25+ sets of Gems** - Drag and drop these magical gems into your weapons, armors and tools for extra abilities and bonuses!
 - **Quivers** - Normal and Spectral quivers that can store more arrows saving up spaces in your inventory
 - **FN Gears** - Level up the gears to receive bonus attributes and enchants
 - **FN Hoe** - Soil/till land and harvest crops in a 5x5 square area, can also auto replant!
 - **FN Block Rotator** - Rotate or flip blocks like terracotta, stairs, doors, slabs and many more!
 - **FN Electric Jukebox** - Jukeboxes that can play or traverse music disc in the disc slots gui and can auto play after one has finished playing, ranging from 3 to 12 slots you never have to worry about manually changing each disc!
+- **FN Auto Ladder** - Automatically places a ladder with a max of 8 blocks from below and above
+- **FN Orient Pearl** - Teleport your entity while riding them (horses, etc) with this pearl!
 - **and more coming anytime soon!**

 ## :arrow_down: Download from build page with auto updates